zmess24/personal-website-nextjs/src/posts/retrieval-augmented-generation.md

 ### Library Import

-If you've been following along with me in AI journey, you'll know that the first step in all of my posts is to import the libraries we'll be using throughout the code to come.
+If you've been following along with me in my AI journey, you'll know that the first step in my posts is to import the libraries we'll be using throughout the code to come.

-Most of these should look familiar, as I've used almost all of them have been used in previous posts.
+Most of these should look familiar, as I've used almost all of them in previous posts.
 However, there is one new library that I want to call out, which is `faiss`, or [Facebook AI Similarity Search](https://ai.meta.com/tools/faiss/).
 We'll dicuss why this library is important later on, but for now, it's enough to know that it will allow us to perform similarity searches on embeddings more performantly.

 ```python
 try: